eugenesan/glim/README.md

 3. Optionally you can add more paritions.
 For example:
  * Add generic partition for file transfers.
 It is recommended to format it as ExFAT.
  * Add LUKS/Ext4 parition to use with Linux LiveDVDs and Tails.
+   For casper based LiveCDs (Ubuntu) create ext4 parition `writable` or `casper-rw` for older releases.
-   To trick Tails to use this partition as Persistent storage:
+   For Tails Encrypted Persistant storage ext4+LUKS partition `TailsData`, to trick Tails to use this partition as Persistent storage:
     1. Name the LUKS container and the ext4 partition as "TailData"
     2. Change partitiontype to "Linux Reserved"
     3. Create folders: `dont-ask-again`, `Persistent/Tor Browser` owned by user 1000:1000